AnanthSankaralingam/chromie/README.md

 1. fix schema mandatory fields so generic extensions don't generate empty files
 2. auto pin extension at start
 3. suggest prompts to users at start. maybe survey or prompt library, something like "Extensions for marketers"
-4. expand planning phase to multiple LLM calls and different purposes. this is probably the next big improvement. expand our use cases from frontend types into highlight -> action, newTab modifier, etc.

 P1 <br>
-3. test product end to end, along with billing
+1. test product end to end, along with billing
-4. functionality to publish extensions directly to chrome web store (when unblocked)
+2. functionality to publish extensions directly to chrome web store (when unblocked)
-5. ace follow up conversation: ask LLM for git diffs rather than all code rewritten - will save context and tokens
-6. dropdown to select a specific frontend type before code gen?
-7. Upload your own extension/files?

 P2. <br>
 1. integrate custom APIs (verify)